saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_06_NVA.md

 > * Deploy virtual machines (VM) into different subnets
 > * Route traffic from one subnet to another through an NVA

-## Excerise 1: Route network traffic with a route table using the Azure portal
+## Exercise 1: Route network traffic with a route table using the Azure portal

 ### Task 1: Create a route table